Dani Gómez (footballer, born 1998)

-Daniel "Dani" Gómez Alcón (born 30 July 1998) is a Spanish professional footballer who plays as a forward for club Real Zaragoza.
+Daniel "Dani" Gómez Alcón (born 30 July 1998) is a Spanish professional footballer who plays as a forward.

 Club career

 Born in Alcorcón, Community of Madrid, Gómez joined Real Madrid's youth setup in 2011, from AD Alcorcón.
 Promoted to the reserves for the 2017–18 season, he made his senior debut on 19 August 2017, starting and scoring his team's only in a 2–1 Segunda División B home loss against CF Rayo Majadahonda.

 On 26 July 2018, Gómez renewed his contract with Los Blancos.
 On 15 July of the following year, he agreed to a one-year loan deal with Segunda División side CD Tenerife.

 Gómez made his professional debut on 17 August 2019, coming on as a second-half substitute for José Naranjo in a 2–0 away loss against Real Zaragoza.
 He scored his first goal in the second division on 15 September, netting the fourth in a 4–0 away routing of Albacete Balompié.

 On 31 July 2020, after scoring 11 goals overall in the previous campaign, Gómez signed a five-year deal with La Liga side Levante UD.
 On 22 August 2022, after the club's relegation, he moved on loan to RCD Espanyol in the top tier, for one year.

 On 2 August 2024, Gómez joined city neighbours Valencia CF on loan with a buy option.
 The following 3 February, he returned to the second division after signing a three-and-a-half-year contract with Real Zaragoza.